 - Between Jacob Hamblin Arch and Coyote Bridge.

-- Near the waterfalls area also called Big Springs.
+- Near the waterfalls area, also called Big Springs.

 - There are sites along the Escalante River as well.

-- All sites are first-come, first-serve.
+- All sites are first-come, first-served.

 More Coyote Gulch Photos